 << Step by Step Instructions. >>

-In some cases, the database of coupon, voucher or pass IDs is not readily available to validate against.
-Perhaps that data (or a portion of it) is confidential; or too large a file; or difficult to make available to a third party because of IT issues or because IDs are created in real-time without access to our APIs.
+Sometimes, the database of coupons, vouchers, or pass IDs is not readily available to validate against.
+Perhaps that data (or a portion of it) is confidential or the file is too large.
+Also, it could be difficult to make it available to a third party.
+Usually, such difficulties come from the system creating the IDs in real-time without our APIs.

-In those cases you can follow the instructions above for validating against a database but instead of uploading all or some of the values to our server, you can create and name an initially empty or partially complete database.
+Thus, you can follow the instructions above for validating against a database.
+Also, instead of uploading all or some of the values to our server, you can create and name an initially empty or partially complete database.

 After electing to create a Validation service, look for the ‘Pattern Validation’ option.
-You do not need to create a pattern, though it’s better if you do because it reduces the potential for ‘fake’ IDs.
-However you can leave the pattern field blank.
-See here for details.
+You do not need to create a pattern.
+However, it’s better if you do because it reduces the potential for ‘fake’ IDs.
+Also, you can leave the pattern field blank.
+See here for details on validation patterns.

-To check for duplicate scan, you do need to check the box that says ‘Add scanned value and response to the database when a match is made.’
-This will auto-insert all unique scanned IDs to the database you created.
-You can add a default response as text or HTML (Webify).
+To check for duplicate scan, you need to check the box that says, ‘Add scanned value and response to the database when a match is made’.
+This will auto-insert all unique ID scans to the database that you created.
+Also, you can add a default response as text or HTML (Webify).

-The app will first check online or on-device if the scanned ID is in the associated database.
-If it is, it will validate against that.
-If it isn’t, but it matches the defined pattern, it will be validated and auto-inserted into the database.
-If you checked the ‘Add scanned value…’ box, then it will automatically be added to the database if it’s not already there.
+Then, the app will check online or on-device if the scanned ID is in the database.
+First, if it is, it will validate against that.
+Secondly, if it isn’t, but it matches the defined pattern, it will be validated and auto-inserted into the database.
+Also, if you checked the ‘Add scanned value…’ box, it will add itself to the database if it’s not already there.

-IT/Developers can seamlessly integrate codeREADr into their existing POS and CRM applications and back-end systems using our extensive set of APIs.
-The can also use advanced features such as Postback URL, regular expression, contextual variables and Webify for special interaction with the consumer via the app.
+IT/Developers can integrate codeREADr into their existing POS and CRM applications and back-end systems using our extensive set of APIs.
+Also, they can use advanced features, such as Postback URL, regular expression, contextual variables and Webify.
+Thus, they can have special interaction with the consumer via the app.
 For example, you could alert the app user that certain barcode IDs when scanned receive special consideration (discount, prize, etc.).